katunopolis/vibe-faveo/project-structure.md

     - Used array() syntax instead of [] shorthand for older PHP compatibility
     - Created simplified bootstrapping procedure with older version support

+15. File Permission Issues in Restricted Environments
+    - Issue: Unable to write configuration files in some hosting environments
+    - Solution: Created memory-only versions of key configuration scripts
+    - Added `memory-only-fix.php` that configures database without writing files
+    - Created `run-migrations-memory.php` that runs all setup steps without file access
+    - Implemented Excel dependency stub generation to avoid package installation errors
+    - Used $_ENV, putenv() and $GLOBALS for in-memory configuration instead of file writes
+    - If you encounter permission errors:
+      1. Visit `/public/memory-only-fix.php` to verify database connection
+      2. Visit `/public/run-migrations-memory.php` to run migrations in memory
+      3. If Excel dependency is causing issues, the memory script includes automatic stub generation

+16. Artisan Command Failures
+    - Issue: All artisan commands fail with error code 255 during migration
+    - Solution: Created `direct-migration.php` that bypasses Laravel completely
+    - This script creates essential database tables using direct SQL statements
+    - Sets up a minimal admin user and basic system configuration
+    - Uses PDO for direct database access without Laravel dependencies
+    - Requires the memory-only-fix.php to establish database connection
+    - If you encounter artisan command failures:
+      1. Visit `/public/direct-migration.php` to set up the database directly
+      2. After setup completes, continue with standard admin user creation
+      3. Change the default admin password immediately after login

+### Build Process Improvements
+1. Created a bootstrap script for runtime initialization
+2. Used direct file operations instead of artisan commands for cache clearing
+3. Added pre-generated application key to avoid key generation issues
+4. Created required storage directories explicitly
+5. Added Railway environment detection and configuration
+6. Improved webpack configuration to handle missing assets
+7. Added health check endpoint for monitoring
+8. Set Apache ServerName configuration to suppress warnings
+9. Updated railway.toml to use the bootstrap script as the start command
+10. Simplified Dockerfile by using a separate bootstrap.sh file instead of inline script creation
+11. Added smart database connection handling with auto-detection and failover
+12. Created diagnostic tools for troubleshooting connection issues
+13. Added comprehensive database initialization scripts for easy setup

+## Memory-Only Fix Solution
+The project includes a special set of memory-only tools to handle deployment environments with restricted file permissions:

+### memory-only-fix.php
+A zero-footprint database configuration helper that:
+- Works entirely in memory without writing any files to disk
+- Avoids permission errors common in restricted deployment environments
+- Tests multiple connection methods (Environment Variables, Railway Variables, DATABASE_URL, Railway Internal, .env File)
+- Sets database configuration directly in memory using $_ENV, putenv() and $GLOBALS
+- Provides detailed diagnostic information through a web interface
+- Returns connection results for use in other scripts
+- Shows database tables when connection is successful

+### run-migrations-memory.php
+A memory-only version of the migration script that:
+- Uses the memory-only configuration helper to avoid file permission issues
+- Creates a stub for Excel dependency to fix missing package errors
+- Runs database commands with increased memory limits
+- Handles migration failures gracefully with detailed error reporting
+- Verifies database tables after migration

+These tools work together to ensure reliable database setup even in environments with limited PHP versions or constrained resources.

 ## Future Improvements
 1. Automated dependency updates
 2. Enhanced error handling